Tutorial

 # read in the wavelength information from the HDF5 file

-wavelengths <- h5read(fhs,"/SJER/Reflectance/Metadata/Spectral_Data/Wavelength")
+wavelengths <- h5read(h5_file,"/SJER/Reflectance/Metadata/Spectral_Data/Wavelength")

 # grab scale factor from the Reflectance attributes

-reflInfo <- h5readAttributes(fhs,"/SJER/Reflectance/Reflectance_Data" )
+reflInfo <- h5readAttributes(h5_file,"/SJER/Reflectance/Reflectance_Data" )

 scaleFact <- reflInfo$Scale_Factor

-# Read in RGB image as a 'stack' rather than a plain 'raster'
+# read in RGB image as a 'stack' rather than a plain 'raster'

-rgbStack <- stack(paste0(wd,"NEON_hyperspectral_tutorial_example_RGB_stack_image.tif"))
+rgbStack <- rast(paste0(wd,"NEON_hyperspectral_tutorial_example_RGB_image.tif"))

 plotRGB(rgbStack,